By Kelsey Greenfield, Attorney

 There are many other factors that can help strengthen your claim, so it is helpful to obtain representation at the beginning of the process in order for them to personally inform you of the strengths and weaknesses of your claim.
 If you are not engaging in SGA and you are getting regular treatment, you are well on your way to obtaining a favorable decision, quite possibly on your first claim.

-If you have any questions for a Social Security disability attorney in Kansas City, MO or any of our other 18 offices across Missouri, Kansas and Illinois please contact us for a free consultation.
+If you have any questions for a Social Security disability attorney in Springfield, MO, or any of our other 18 offices across Missouri, Kansas, Oklahoma, or Arkansas, please contact us for a free consultation.